Aphorica/json-processor/README.md

                         }})
 ```

+This uses paths contained in a `Settings` object.
+For another
+example, see the test file.

 ## Notes
  - All paths are expected to be trailed with a path separator.

- - I think it would be feasible to allow the processor to read other types of files &ndash;
+ - I think it would be feasible to allow the processor to read other
-   as long as the contents somehow resolve to a JSON object, it doesn't matter what
+   types of files &ndash; as long as the contents can somehow be
+   resolved to a valid js object, it doesn't matter what the format is.

-   the format is.
-A potential approach would be in the options, provide a list of
+   An approach would be in the options, provide a list of file suffixes
-   file suffixes and a functions to read the specific content per suffix and return
+   and functions to parse the specific content on a per suffix basis and
-   an object.
+   return an object.

- - On the name: I initially wanted to call it 'json-pp' for json _pre-processor_,
+ - On the name: I initially wanted to call it 'json-pp' for 'json _pre-processor_', however _pre-processor_ isn't exactly right,
-   however _pre-processor_ isn't exactly right, since the files are read before
+    since the files are read and parsed before any processing.
-   any processing.

     So, I'm just calling it _'json-processor'_